-- 1. This ARP shall be valid for the period of May 1, 2022 through April 30, 2023, unless otherwise revoked, modified, or superseded by me, a decree, or order of the court. - 2.
-Contract wells will be covered to the extent of their permitted/decreed uses.
-The conditions of approval for the wells contracted into the Subdistrict for 2022 are indicated in tables as an Exhibit to this letter. - 3.
+- 1. This ARP shall be valid for the period of May 1, 2024 through April 30, 2025, unless otherwise revoked, modified, or superseded by me, a decree, or order of the court. - 2.
 The Subdistrict has accepted a contract with NPS wells outside of Response Area #1 and whose impacts are determined pursuant to Rule 7.5 by using an approved alternate method of calculating injurious stream depletions.
-This action is conditionally approved for this ARP year pending submittal of updated tables showing historical pumping and estimated Net Groundwater Consumptive Use and monthly net stream depletions for the NPS wells for the 2022 ARP Year.
-This documentation and valid forbearance contracts must be submitted prior to May 15, 2022 for DWR's lifting of the conditional status.

-- 4. The Subdistrict must replace or remedy the Injurious Stream Depletions resulting from Subdistrict Well pumping, regardless of the state of the Hydraulic Divide. - 5.
+This action is approved for this ARP year. - 3.
+The Subdistrict must replace or remedy the Injurious Stream Depletions resulting from Subdistrict Well pumping, regardless of the state of the Hydraulic Divide. - 4.
 Deliveries (including transit losses) of stored water made available for the replacement of Injurious Stream Depletions shall be determined by the Division Engineer pursuant to this ARP and associated decrees, policies and statutes.
-An MOU describing any exchange must be submitted and signed by all parties prior to operating the exchange. - 6.
-If the limit is reached for any particular forbearance agreement, then the Subdistrict will need to remedy Injurious Stream Depletions to that particular ditch or canal with another remedy. - 7.
+An MOU describing any exchange must be submitted and signed by all parties prior to operating the exchange. - 5.
+If the limit is reached for any particular forbearance agreement, then the Subdistrict will need to remedy Injurious Stream Depletions to that particular ditch or canal with another remedy. - 6.
 The Division Engineer shall determine on an ongoing basis whether he can administer the operations under each forbearance agreement.
 If the Division Engineer cannot, then that operation shall cease.
-General Forbearance Protocols for the Rio Grande River System for 2022 were prepared by the Division Engineer.
-A copy of the protocols is included with this letter. - 8.
+General Forbearance Protocols for the Rio Grande River System for 2024 were prepared by the Division Engineer.
+A copy of the protocols is included with this letter. - 7.
 The Subdistrict shall provide daily replacement water accounting (including, but not limited to diversions, depletions, replacement sources, and river calls) on a monthly basis.
-The accounting must be emailed to the Division Engineer (Craig.Cotten@state.co.us), the Water Commissioner (sam.riggenbach@state.co.us), and the Subdistrict Coordinator (deborah.sarason@state.co.us), within 10 days after the end of the month for which the accounting applies.
-Accounting and reporting procedures are subject to approval and modification by the Division Engineer. - 9.
+The accounting must be emailed to the Division Engineer (Craig.Cotten@state.co.us), the Water Commissioner (sam.riggenbach@state.co.us), the Subdistrict Coordinator (deborah.sarason@state.co.us), and the Water Accounting Operations Specialist (michelle.lanzoni@state.co.us) within 10 days after the end of the month for which the accounting applies.
+Accounting and reporting procedures are subject to approval and modification by the Division Engineer. - 8.
 The Subdistrict must adhere to the terms and conditions of the SWSP(s) incorporated as part of the ARP.
 The use and inclusion of any new replacement water within the ARP is subject to SWSP approval or approved by the Water Division No. 3 Water Court for a change of water right.
-Prior to the use of any new replacement water, the State Engineer will evaluate for use as an amendment under this ARP. - 10.
-Regarding the Subdistrict's request to aggregate depletions owed between stream reaches on the Rio Grande, as long as there is a curtailment in effect on the Rio Grande to satisfy Compact obligations and the daily curtailment amount is in excess of the daily negative depletions in Stream Reaches 1 and 3, the depletions owed to all reaches may be aggregated, or summed, on a daily basis through the irrigation season.
-The depletion remedy can be made for the aggregate and if the release is made from reservoir, transit losses will be added.
-It is acceptable for depletions between stream reaches to be aggregated during the non-irrigation season.
-Should conditions change such that aggregation is not allowed, the Subdistrict will be notified and full depletion amounts owed must be remedied.
+Prior to the use of any new replacement water, the State Engineer will evaluate for use as an amendment under this ARP.